-With special permission, it is possible for foreign nationals to participate in the Corps of Cadets.
-They will not be eligible to be examined for a license as an officer in the U.S. Merchant Marine.
+With special permission, it is possible for students who are foreign nationals to participate in the Corps of Cadets.
+However, due to Federal regulations, such students will not be eligible to be examined for a license as an officer in the U.S. Merchant Marine, and they are thus not eligible for the special license option tuition fees.